ArcBest (ARCB)

 Historically owning furniture, banking, and other subsidiaries, ArcBest (NASDAQ:ARCB) offers full-truckload, less-than-truckload, and intermodal deliveries of freight.

-- Customers postponed purchases of its products and services this cycle as its revenue declined by 8.1% annually over the last two years
+- Products and services are facing significant end-market challenges during this cycle as sales have declined by 5.3% annually over the last two years

 Why There Are Better Opportunities Than ArcBest